-Located on the south east part of Cyprus, Ayia Napa is one of Europe’s top summer destination as well as a famous clubbing town.
+Located on the south east part of Cyprus, Ayia Napa is one of Europe’s top summer destinations as well as a famous clubbing town.
 Its amazing nightlife consisting of more than 80 bars and clubs, with many events of world famous DJs performing there every summer, attracts mostly groups of under 25 young singles.
 On the other hand, that is not all to it.
 Ayia Napa’s magnificent long stretches of beach with exotic turquoise waters and white sand, the various dining options ranging from traditional cuisine to international, the many luxury hotels and budget accommodation and of course its hidden beauty spots, makes it an ideal destination for families and couples.

 One thing you should keep in mind when visiting Ayia Napa is that there is more than meets the eye.
 Phenomenal weather and perfect beaches have transformed this unassuming fishing village into every young hedonist’s favourite European party-holiday destination.
 Gorgeous white-sand beaches and literally hundreds of clubs and bars have made it a Disneyland for clubbers the world over.

 Leave the beach for a day, wake up early and discover Ayia Napa’s hidden gems.
 For example, the beautifully preserved monastery of Ayia Napa built in the 16th century by the Venetians, located right in the centre of the town.
 Part of the monastery is built underground, into a rock and right outside there is an impressive 600 year old sycamore tree.
 In a walking distance, there is the modern Thalassa Museum.
 As its name denotes, it is dedicated to the historical and social development of the island’s sea life.
 Preserved aquatic species from the prehistoric era and a replica of the ancient commercial ship «Kerynia II», are some of its exhibits worth checking out.